ridespirals/gulp-standard-tasks/README.md

 #### Options

-The `svg` task accepts an object with the following properties:
+The `browserify` task accepts an object with the following properties:

 * `src`  Standard `gulp` src expression
 * `dest` Destination directory,